BUTANE-Smart-Chain/Butane-docs/docs/protocol/evmos-cli/multi-nodes.md

 This setup can be useful for developers to test their applications and protocol features on a multi-node setup.

-A similar setup is used by the Evmos team to get insights about the impact of new features and testing different user flows.
+A similar setup is used by the Butane team to get insights about the impact of new features and testing different user flows.
-This testing setup can be found on the [Evmos testing repository](https://github.com/evmos/testing).
+This testing setup can be found on the [Butane testing repository](https://github.com/BUTANE-Smart-Chain).

 ### Build & Start